petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/load-balancer.md

 ## Port

 You can set which internal port (`targetPort`) the load balancer's service endpoint routes to.
-DXP Cloud automatically configures the correct port for the services it provides.
+Liferay Cloud automatically configures the correct port for the services it provides.

 ```json
 "targetPort": 3000